immense/Remotely/README.md

 Whenever there's a reference to `appsettings.json` in this document, it refers to whichever file is currently being used.

+For more information on configuring ASP.NET Core, see https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1.

 * AllowApiLogin: Whether to allow logging in via the API controller.
 API access tokens are recommended over this approach.
 * DataRetentionInDays: How long event logs and remote command logs will be kept.
 * DBProvider: Determines which of the three connection strings (at the top) will be used.
 The appropriate DB provider for the database type is automatically loaded in code.